Hendy/umbraco-look/README.md

 ### LookTags

 A tag can be any string and exists within an optionally specified group (if a group isn't set, then the tag is put into a default un-named group - String.Empty).
-A group has can be any string that contains only aphanumberic/underscore chars, as is less than 50 chars (as it is also used to generate a custom Lucene field name).
+A group string must only contain aphanumberic/underscore chars, and be less than 50 chars (as it is also used to generate a custom Lucene field name).

 A LookTag can be constructed from specified group and tag values: